 Frappé-Ing It All Up – What To Do With Old Coffee Beans?

 By reading this far you are now full of ideas for what to do with old coffee beans and grounds.
 There is no need at all to waste them!

 Nothing is gained if you just throw them in the bin!
-At the very least you can use them to brighten up your garden and helping your flowers and plants to bloom and make a nutrient rich compost!
+At the very least, you can use them to brighten up your garden and help your flowers and plants to bloom and make a nutrient-rich compost!
 To just bin them, what a waste!

 Join our cool coffee community and let us know what you do with old coffee beans and help us all to use more and better environmentally friendly solutions.
 Find us on Facebook/Meta.